Oregon Electric Vehicle Trends & Stats

 Purchasing an electric vehicle is a major investment, but Oregon offers a variety of rebates and tax incentives to make it easier.
 Electric vehicle (EV) drivers can save $2,500-$7,500 on their new, used, or leased vehicle through the Oregon Clean Vehicle Rebate Program, depending on income and the vehicle’s battery size.
 Recent changes were made to this program in January 2022 to increase eligibility for low and moderate income households.
 Oregonians can also use the federal EV tax credit, for up to $7,500.
-This credit, however, has a cap for each vehicle manufacturer.
-Both Tesla (Oregon’s most popular EV manufacturer) and General Motors have reached this cap.
+In total, eligible shoppers buying eligible vehicles can save a whopping $15K off the purchase price of a new EV and $9K off a used one.

 Many utilities in the region also have rebates available for EV drivers who install chargers in their home or have EVs registered to their account.
 These rebates range from $50-$1500.
 Check with your local utility to see which ones are available in your area.
 For example, PGE, the utility provider for 1.9 million people in the Portland and Salem metro areas, offers a $500 rebate for customers that install a Level 2 charger.
 There is a larger rebate, up to $1,000 for customers who earn 80% or less of the median income for their area.
 Tesla drivers can also enroll for a rewards program.
 For charging around town, PGE has incentives for commercial and office buildings to install chargers for employee use.